Owethu-Dev145/Owethu-Dev145/README.md

 Hi there 👋 I'm Owethu, a Diploma in ICT student at the University of Mpumalanga.
 I'm passionate about software development and enjoy working with technologies like Java, Python, C++, JavaScript, PHP, React, and Kotlin.
 I’m also interested in AI, data analysis, networking, and cloud computing .

- ##  Hi There 👋

---🪴  Im currently working on Advancing my skills on Data Science/ Analysis ( python & R language ).
- -- And  im Currently learning DevOps Engineering and preparing myself to  enhance my skills  on Mastering  BackEnd Development ( DSA ).
- -- Always Open to Connect with anyone willing to build great Applications with me.
- --

 ## My Tech Stack